veggiemonk/awesome-docker/README.md

 - [Mantl](https://github.com/mantl/mantl) - Mantl is a modern platform for rapidly deploying globally distributed services
 - [Marathon](https://github.com/mesosphere/marathon) - Marathon is a private PaaS built on Mesos.
 It automatically handles hardware or software failures and ensures that an app is "always on"
 - [Mesos](https://github.com/apache/mesos) - Resource/Job scheduler for containers, VM's and physical hosts [@apache](https://mesos.apache.org/)
-- [Mesosphere DC/OS](https://mesosphere.com/product/) :heavy_dollar_sign: - Integrated platform for data and containers built on Apache Mesos by [@mesosphere](https://mesosphere.com)
 - [Nebula](https://github.com/nebula-orchestrator) - A Docker orchestration tool designed to manage massive scale distributed clusters.
 - [Nomad](https://github.com/hashicorp/nomad) - Easily deploy applications at any scale.
 A Distributed, Highly Available, Datacenter-Aware Scheduler by [@hashicorp](https://github.com/hashicorp)
-- [Panamax](https://github.com/CenturyLinkLabs/panamax-ui) :skull: - An open-source project that makes deploying complex containerized apps as easy as Drag-and-Drop by [@CenturyLinkLabs][CenturyLinkLabs].
+- [Panamax](https://github.com/CenturyLinkLabs/panamax-ui) :skull: - An open-source project that makes deploying complex containerized apps as easy as Drag-and-Drop by [@CenturyLinkLabs][centurylinklabs].
 - [Rancher](https://github.com/rancher/rancher) - An open source project that provides a complete platform for operating Docker in production by [@rancher][rancher].
 - [Swarm-cronjob](https://github.com/crazy-max/swarm-cronjob) - Create jobs on a time-based schedule on Swarm by [@crazy-max](https://github.com/crazy-max)